First Computer At Home

 The ZX Printer required its own special rolls of aluminium-coated paper — and they were expensive, especially considering how small they were!
 It was a novelty to print screen-shots and program listings.
 I remember attaching a program listing to a school project, and feeling slightly embarrassed about it being on narrow, curled-up, silver-coloured paper.
 Ultimately, the printer was of limited practical use.

-Around the time I had a ZX Printer, I seem to remember Oric computers having a small printer which could print in four colours, on narrow rolls of normal paper.
+Around the time when I had a ZX Printer, I seem to remember Oric computers having a small printer which could print in four colours, on narrow rolls of normal paper.
 The Oric’s better printer and sound certainly made me a little envious.

 Sadly, my original 16K Spectrum had to be sold in the 1980s, to help pay for my next computer, the Commodore 64.
 But around 1988, I bought a second hand 48K ZX Spectrum, which I still have.